 Applications for the B.Sc.N.
-Compressed program are submitted to the Ontario Universities’ Application Centre.
+Compressed program are submitted to the Ontario Universities’ Application Centre (OUAC).
 Our fully integrated B.Sc.N. model means that you are registered as a university student for the duration of the program.

 Contact Nursing Admissions

 Questions about admission to the nursing program?
-You can reach us the following ways:
+You can reach us in the following ways:

 - Call 1-855-MY-TRENT ask for Nursing Admissions